Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 In this way generalizations to KLT pairs are quite essential in algebraic geometry.
 Roughly speaking in differential geometric context, to consider KLT pairs corresponds to consider orbifold structures on the projective varieties.

 But so far most of the results for KLT pairs have not yet been generalized to the case of LC pairs.
 For example, the finite generation of log canonical rings of LC pairs has not yet been proven.
-The main reason is that the usual tools to study KLT pairs, such as the branched covering trick, variation of Hodge structures and the Kawamata-Viehweg vanishing theorem are no longer effective in the case of LC pairs.
+The main reason is that the usual tools to study KLT pairs, such as the branched covering trick, the variation of Hodge structures and the Kawamata-Viehweg vanishing theorem are no longer effective in the case of LC pairs.
 At present there are big obstacles to go beyond KLT pairs.

-The purpose of this article is to extend the results in \cite{KE,canonical} to the case of LC pairs of log general type.
+The purpose of this article is to construct a canonical K\"{a}hler-Einstein current (resp. a canonical measure) on a LC pair of log general type (resp. a KLT pair with nonnegative log Kodaira dimension) and prove the logarithmic plurisubharmonicity of the relative canonical K\"{a}hler-Einstein volume form (resp. the canonical measure) on a projective family.
+This is a natural extension of the results in \cite{KE,canonical} to the case of LC pairs of log general type.
 More precisely, first we extend the reuslt in \cite{KE,canonical} to the case of KLT pairs and then passing to the limits, we extend the results to the case of LC pairs.

 The new feature here is the use of Ricci iterations.
 In fact, in this case we cannot construct the K\"{a}hler-Einstein current in terms of a single dynamical system of Bergman kernels and the construction requires another dynamical system, namely Ricci iterations.